psvz/anesto/README.md

 ns.delete(arl, key, keyname)
 # files and symlinks only
 ```
-Symlinks does not work as such when you access NetStorage, they are followed by Akamai CDN using them as the origin.

 ```python
 print(ns.xdir(arl, key, keyname).text)
 # xdir().text returns XML string describing contents of a folder specified by arl